control-toolbox/CTDirect.jl/.github/ISSUE_TEMPLATE/documentation-suggestion.md

 ---
 name: Documentation suggestion
 about: Suggest improvements or additions to the documentation
-title: "[Doc] title"
+title: "[Doc] "
 labels: documentation
-assignees: joseph-gergaud, PierreMartinon
+assignees: PierreMartinon

 ---